 Approaches to Family Counseling

 There are a few main approaches to family therapy.
-Not every family experiences substance abuse, trauma, and mental health issues in the same way.
+Not every family experiences substance use, trauma, and mental health issues in the same way.
 Behavior therapies are the most common because they change negative behaviors.
 For example, the matrix model uses diverse therapy methods, including motivational enhancement and cognitive behavioral therapy (CBT).
 Some family counselors also use community reinforcement as well.

 Although these programs take different paths, the overall objective is the same.
 Families learn to identify their strengths and weaknesses, solve problems, and express their emotions in a healthy way.
 They work to overcome unhealthy interactions and patterns to achieve personal, family goals.